DavidLeifer/OpenSourceDocument/README.md

 # Open Source Document

+By: David Leifer

+M.S.
+Geography

+B.A.
+Environmental Geography

+Disclaimer: I don't have a medical degree.

 - todo 1: edit the notebooks into a pdf.
 - todo 2: edit the pdf into markdown.
 - edit 3: proofread.